 46.53% of the students surveyed considered themselves afraid of the possibility of accumulating credit card debt.

 Also surprisingly, only a fraction (9.44%) of current college students with credit cards knew their current interest rates.
-In our January survey, we found that only 7.9% of current college students with student loan debt knew their interest rates.
+In another survey, we found that only 7.9% of current college students with student loan debt knew their interest rates.
 Yet, two-thirds of the students with credit cards currently reported carrying a balance.